Stiff Upper Lip, Jeeves: Plot

 At Totleigh Towers, Madeline is touched to see Bertie, thinking he came to see her because he is hopelessly in love with her.
-Sir Watkyn's friend Roderick Spode, formally Lord Sidcup, loves Madeline but hides his feelings from her.
+Sir Watkyn's friend Roderick Spode, now Lord Sidcup, loves Madeline but hides his feelings from her.
 At dinner, Madeline says that her father purchased the black amber statuette from someone named Plank who lives nearby at Hockley-cum-Meston.
 Stiffy says the statuette is worth one thousand pounds.

 Jeeves tells Bertie that Gussie is unhappy with Madeline because she is making him follow a vegetarian diet.
 The cook has offered to secretly provide Gussie steak-and-kidney pie.
 The cook is in fact Emerald Stoker, who took the job after losing her allowance betting on a horse.
 She has fallen for Gussie.

 After telling Bertie that Sir Watkyn cheated Plank by paying only five pounds for the statuette, Stiffy orders Bertie to sell it back to Plank for five pounds, or else she will tell Madeline that Gussie has been sneaking meat, and then Madeline would leave him for Bertie.
 Stiffy takes the statuette and gives it to Bertie.
 Bertie goes to Hockley-cum-Meston and meets the explorer Major Plank.
 Plank mentions that he is looking for a prop forward for his Hockley-cum-Meston rugby team.

 "Nasty hangdog look the fellow's got.
 I suspected from the first he was wanted by the police.
 Had him under observation for a long time, have you?"

 "For a very long time, sir.
 He is known to us at the Yard as Alpine Joe, because he always wears an Alpine hat."